Branch-Bunch/Scalability-Workshop/README.md

 2. How many requests are made in each of them?

 <details><summary>Reveal Answer</summary>
-The second snippet is better for the reasons stated.

 1. Atomic actions ensure that the proper data is being modified the proper amount
 2. Finding, modifying, then saving is 2, while finding and updating on the database is just 1